Sharp-02/JLF-Sharp-Analog-Snap-In/README.md

 applying an offset through the trimpots as outlined below.
 Other op-amps *may* work, but are not guaranteed to.

 The op-amp is capable of applying a "gain" to an input voltage, which can be summarized as a direct multiplication.
-A gain of 2 multiplies the input voltage by 2, and a gain of 4.3 multiplies the input voltage by 4.3.
+For example, a gain of 2 multiplies the input voltage by 2, and a gain of 4.3 multiplies the input voltage by 4.3.
 The SASI uses the op-amp to multiply the sensor voltage (range of ~1V) to match the voltage range expected by most controllers and controller boards (3.3V).
 This gain is altered by the relationship of resistors between the op-amps voltage output, voltage input, and ground.
 On the SASI mod, this can be tuned by turning the GAIN potetionmeters.